 The product is a low-dose prescription contraceptive delivered through the skin via the company’s proprietary patch technology called Skinfusion.
 Its active ingredients are ethinyl estradiol, a synthetic estrogen, and levonorgestrel, a type of progestin.

-Currently there’s only one US government-approved contraceptive available to women -- Xulane, which is produced by Mylan Pharmaceuticals Inc (NASDAQ:MYL).
+Currently there’s only one US government-approved contraceptive patch available to women -- Xulane, which is produced by Mylan Pharmaceuticals Inc (NASDAQ:MYL).

 “We believe there is an unmet market need for a low-dose contraceptive patch that is designed to address the limitations of the existing patch, while increasing patient convenience and compliance in a non-invasive fashion,” Agile says.